geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I don't know.
 So, I think the less useful part is the code because the code never changed.

 ##### **Geohot** [[00:33:37](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2017)]
 Code is good.
 I like the code.
 Yeah, but it never changed.
 Oh, the code never changes.
 Yeah.
-Um...
-I mean, we have this, like...
+Um..
+I mean, we have this, like..

 ##### **Chenyu** [[00:33:50](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2030)]
 I mean, I read this.
 Maybe it's just because lack of better tools for this kind of stuff.
 Because usually, for my use case, I want to see how one op might disappear from the big UOP.

 ##### **Geohot** [[00:34:08](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2048)]
-The other thing that I'd really like is if I click on a UOP, could it add... labels to each edge to say which input it's going to?
+The other thing that I'd really like is if I click on a UOP, could it add.. labels to each edge to say which input it's going to?

 ##### **Geohot** [[00:34:28](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2068)]
 Like the paths?

 ##### **Qazalin** [[00:34:30](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2070)]
-I like the...
+I like the..

 ##### **Chenyu** [[00:34:31](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2071)]
 Well, so, like, I have a problem.
 Some annotation to the edge, especially when your edge becomes very big, some of it might intersect or go, like, under another block or another rectangle.

 ##### **Geohot** [[00:34:47](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2087)]
 I'm just talking about, you know, you could have that.
 I mean, that'd be cool too if it lit up the parents.
 But I more mean, like a lot of times, like, especially for, like, a UOP, like, where.
-It's very important to know which argument is the... which is the third, which is the second and which is the third.
+It's very important to know which argument is the.. which is the third, which is the second and which is the third.

 ##### **Geohot** [[00:35:04](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2104)]
 It's, like, hard to know that from the graph.
 I mean, let's continue.